vantalane/vivado_install_on_arch_linux_tips/README.md

 2024.1\
 2024.2\
 ...back when I was using Kubuntu on a separate drive, which run perfectly fine after I switched over to Arch.
-But for some reason I couldn't run the xinstall file of 2023.1, providing arguments such as batch  (./xinstall -b) wouldn't change anything.
+But for some reason I couldn't run the xinstall file of 2023.1, providing arguments such as batch  (./xsetup -b) wouldn't change anything.

 ## My problem:

-After making sure I have tried all the jre* and jdk* gobbledigooks, I kept getting the following:
+After making sure I have tried just installing all the jre* and jdk* gobbledigooks, I kept getting the following:

 ```
 ./xsetup